DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Motivation

 \subsection{Structured Intervals: Enhancing Patch Adversarial Effectiveness}

-To address this limitation, we propose introducing structured intervals within repeated patterns to effectively amplify stereo matching ambiguity, thereby enhancing the adversarial effect of the patch.
+To address the limitation, we propose introducing regular intervals into the repetitive pattern to amplify the matching ambiguity as Eq.\eqref{eq:periodicity}, thereby enhancing the adversarial effect of the patch.

+As demonstrated in \figref{fig:motivation1}(b), given the patch with basic repetitive pattern from \cite{berger2022stereoscopic} (top left), we add vertical (top right), horizontal (bottom left) and grid (bottom right) space to form patches with structured intervals.
 We systematically evaluate the impact of different interval configurations on the RAFT-Stereo model using the KITTI dataset.
-As shown in \figref{fig:motivation1}(a) and visualized in \figref{fig:motivation1}(b), structured intervals notably enhance attack effectiveness: \ding{182} Basic Repeat (black): Depth predictions remain close to the ground truth, indicating minimal adversarial influence. \ding{183} Horizontal Interval (blue): Moderate overestimation beyond $15\,\mathrm{m}$ (\ie, a $20\,\mathrm{m}$ true depth yields a $\sim 24\,\mathrm{m}$ prediction).
-Visual results (\figref{fig:motivation1}(b), bottom left) confirm a slight increase to $7.2\,\mathrm{m}$. \ding{184} Vertical Interval (green): Produces larger errors, frequently reaching $\sim 30\,\mathrm{m}$ at a $20\,\mathrm{m}$ ground truth.
-In \figref{fig:motivation1}(b) (top right), the predicted depth surges to $12.7\,\mathrm{m}$. \ding{185} Grid Interval (red): Combining both directions produces the strongest adversarial effect, with depth predictions surpassing $40\,\mathrm{m}$ at a $23\,\mathrm{m}$ ground truth.
-In the visual result (\figref{fig:motivation1}(b), bottom right), the predicted depth reaches $14.1\,\mathrm{m}$, demonstrating a significant attack impact.
+As shown in \figref{fig:motivation1}(a), structured intervals notably enhance attack effectiveness. \ding{182} Basic Repeat (\textbf{black}): the predicted patch depth remain close to the ground truth depth indicating minimal adversarial influence, which is also verified by the visualization in \figref{fig:motivation1}(b) (top left). \ding{183} Horizontal Interval (\textbf{blue}): moderate overestimation beyond $15~m$ (\eg, a $20~m$ true depth yields a $\sim 24~m$ prediction).
+Visual results (\figref{fig:motivation1}(b), bottom left) confirm a slight increase to $7.2~m$. \ding{184} Vertical Interval (\textbf{green}): produces larger errors, frequently reaching $\sim 30~m$ at a $20~m$ ground truth.
+In \figref{fig:motivation1}(b) (top right), the predicted depth surges to $12.7~m$. \ding{185} Grid Interval (\textbf{red}): combining intervals in both directions produces the strongest adversarial effect, with depth predictions surpassing $40~m$ at a $23~m$ ground truth.
+In the visual result (\figref{fig:motivation1}(b), bottom right), the predicted depth reaches $14.1~m$, demonstrating a significant adversarial effectiveness.

 In summary, structuring the patch with both horizontal and vertical intervals (\ie, grid spacing) greatly increases the adversarial effect of patches, far exceeding the impact of simple repetition.
 However, we also observe two critical limitations: \ding{182} the overall attack performance remains limited, especially when the patch is placed close to the camera. \ding{183} the significant variation in performance across different interval configurations suggests that a single fixed interval structure is insufficient.